Blue Valley High School

-Blue Valley High School is a 9-12 public high school in Overland Park, Kansas, United States that was established in 1969.
-It is operated by Blue Valley USD 229.
+Blue Valley High School is a 9-12 public high school in Overland Park, Kansas, United States.
+It is operated by the Blue Valley USD 229 school district.

-Academics
+History

-Blue Valley High School was designated a Blue Ribbon School in 1988 and 2012.
+In 1970, Blue Valley High School was the first high school built by the Blue Valley school district.

-In 1988, and again in 2012, Blue Valley High School was selected as a Blue Ribbon School.
-The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.

 Athletics

 The Tigers compete in the Eastern Kansas League and are classified as a 6A school according to the KSHSAA.
 Throughout its history, Blue Valley has won 49 state championships in various sports.
 Many graduates have gone on to participate in collegiate athletics.

 Football

 The Blue Valley Tigers have won six state championships, and all six coming in 5A.
-They have been state runner-ups a total of seven times including twice in 6A in 2015 and 2016 losing to Derby High School both times.
 They have also won EKL 11 times and have had three undefeated seasons.